 Photograph copyright: Merrill A. Peterson

 This species is most similar to Mycterophora longipalpata, a more common and widespread species in our region.
-This species lacks the yellow costa of M. inexplicata.
-In addition, its lines are not interrupted by the veins and it has dark discal spots on both wings that are lacking in M. inexplicata.
+However, M. longipalpata lacks the yellow costa of M. inexplicata, its lines are not interrupted by the veins, and it has dark discal spots on both wings that are lacking in M. inexplicata.

 No information is presently available for this species in the West.
-It is most likely that it flies in boreal forest.
+It is most likely that it flies in boreal forests.

 Mycterophora inexplicata has been found in west-central British Columbia near Terrace.
 It has not been collected further south.
 This species has been collected near border with British Columbia along the Peace River in western Alberta.